indimail/indimail-virtualdomains/.github/README-indimail.md

 # /usr/bin/qmailctl cdb
 ```

-Alternatively (and particularly if you're not using the -x option to tcpserver) you can enable greylisting for all SMTP connections by setting GREYIP in the environment in which <b>qmail-smtpd</b> is started - for example your variables directory for <b>qmail-smtpd</b> can contain a file with the name GREYIP
+Alternatively (and particularly if you're not using the -x option to tcpserver) you can enable greylisting for all SMTP connections by setting GREYIP environment variable for <b>qmail-smtpd</b> service.

 ```
 $ sudo /bin/bash
 # echo GREYIP=\"127.0.0.1@1999\" > /service/qmail-smtpd.25/variables/GREYIP
 ```

-NOTE: The above instructions are for IndiMail/indimail-mta 2.x and above.
-For 1.x releases, use /var/indimail/etc for the location of tcp.smtp and tcp.smtp.cdb

 # Configuring dovecot as the IMAP/POP3 server